 Now the film ends on a pretty wacky note but what appeared some years later was a 5 minute cutscene which is one helluva trip-festing mind gravy moment.
 Check the Youtube video down the page to see the original cut ending.

 Tagline – “The Day The Earth Was Turned Into A Cemetery!”

 The greatest thing about this film is that it is director Saul Bass first and only full length film and that as it didn’t do too well at the box office I assume he called it quits and went running straight back to the day job.
 Now that day job, of being a graphic designer, will blow your mind if you didn’t know who he was because you have seen his work and influence everywhere.
 Just check the poster work for some of the greatest films ever made.
 (17 Coolest Saul Bass Posters) but you can tick off Psycho, The Man with the Golden Arm, North By Northwest, Ocean’s 11, The Shining just to note a few.To add that he helped on many great film opening title scenes.
 Awesome guy.

 Here’s one of my favorites.

-It’s quite upsetting that Phase IV maybe not doing too well seemed to put Saul Bass off doing another full movie because I’m sure he had a wealth of cool ideas which could have spawned a load of excellent risk taking films.
+It’s quite upsetting that Phase IV maybe not doing too well seemed to put Saul Bass off doing another full movie.
+I’m sure he had a wealth of cool ideas which could have spawned a load of exciting, risk taking films.
 Unfortunately we will never know but Phase IV has become a Cult Classic and very rightly so.